jenkinsci/vectorcast-execution-plugin/README.md

 ### Version 0.26 (1 Nov 2017

--   Option to set the name of the single job or multi job (name is pre-pended to sub-job in the case of multi-jobs)
+-   Option to set the name of the single job or multi-job (name is pre-pended to sub-job in the case of multi-jobs)
 -   Option to configure (at creation/update time) the node to run the single job or top-level multi-job on